weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 too.
 When he became a man he could do as he pleased.
 And probably, probably, I say, I should make him my heir."

 Neither Joanna nor Peter had ever thought of wealth.
-And <span id="calibre_link-370" page-number="295" page-name="Page:There Is Confusion.djvu/301" page-index="301" page-quality="3" title="Page:There_Is_Confusion.djvu/301"></span>while
-neither of them envisaged for a second the possibility of parting from little Meriwether, they were momentarily stunned at such prospects, Joanna especially.
+And while neither of them envisaged for a second the possibility of parting from little Meriwether, they were momentarily stunned at such prospects, Joanna especially.